esenliyim/wakemeup/README.md

 #### functional requirements:

-* remove timer specified with ID

 * default to minutes unless time unit is specified

-* optional message to go along with the timer

 * do something when timer goes off of course